FinnArundel/boscode-doc/doc/IST/learning_activities.md

 * Read chapter 15.10 pages 354 & 355.

 1 What is the difference between an array and a record?
-2 How do you declare an array in Visual Basic and Pascal?
+2 How do you declare an array in Javascript?
-3 Give examples of the use of an array and a record structure in a program.
+3 Give examples of the use of an array and a record (Javascript object) structure in a program.
 4 Find out about the rules for using arrays in the language you are using.
-5 How do you declare an array with two dimensions?

 ___